Muzaffar-Ahmad10/Asian-Resturent/README.md

 <img src="assets/media/Screenshot for footer.png" alt=" in footer we mention our addres number and social media links">

 * Attatched with all four pages
-* Exist of three sections, Timing & information, Opening and Clossing times, Social media links (Facebook) (Instagram) and (Twitter),
+* Exist of three sections, Timing & Location, Opening and Clossing times, Social media links (Facebook) (Instagram) and (Twitter),